Guide to ISAs

 |Cash ISA||Stocks and Shares ISA||Total ISA Allowance|

-You can only open and pay money into one cash ISA and/or one stocks & shares ISA each tax year.
+You can only open and pay money into one cash ISA and/or one stocks & shares ISA and/or one innovative finance ISA each tax year.

 How the ISA allowance works